talkon2000/u1-project-cd-collection/Readme.md

 For example, it might look like this:

-    Welcome to the Collection manager!
+    Welcome to the Library manager!
     What would you like to do?
-    1) Sort your CD collection by year
+    1) Sort your CD Library by year
-    2) Sort your Book collection by ID
+    2) Sort your Book Library by ID

 This can be used to great effect after you have completed the other challenges, like so:

     What would you like to do?
-    1) Sort your CD collection by year
+    1) Sort your CD Library by year
-    2) Sort your CD collection by artist
+    2) Sort your CD Library by artist
-    3) Sort your Book collection by ID
+    3) Sort your Book Library by ID
     4) Change your output type (console vs write to file)
     5) Change your pagination preferences